Robert-W/react-prerender/README.md

 Default: `none`<br>
 Required: Yes

 Path to your component.
-If you are using amd, this is relative to your baseUrl.
+If using amd, this would be relative to your baseUrl.

 #### mount
 Type: `string`<br>
 Default: `none`<br>
 Required: Yes

-Simple query string that will be used to locate the dom node to mount the component to.
+Query string used to locate the dom node that react renders to.
 For example, something like `body`, `#root`, or `.react-mount`.
 Make sure it only matches a single node otherwise the script may inject your component into each match.

 #### props
 Type: `object`<br>